Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 For many work visas and employment-based green cards, the first step is to obtain a PERM labor certification from the Department of Labor (DOL), which requires an extensive PERM advertising process.
 These procedures exist to ensure that employers are not taking advantage of the immigration system to deprive qualified U.S. workers of potential jobs.

-If the DOL suspects that the advertising process was not completed in a satisfactory manner, then you may be subject to a targeted audit.
+If the DOL suspects that the advertising process was not completed satisfactorily, then you may be subject to a targeted audit.
 This can seriously delay the processing time of your employee’s work visa or green card.
 While some audits are random and therefore unavoidable, following the PERM advertising process carefully can help mitigate the chances of being targeted by the DOL.

 The first thing that should be done before embarking on the PERM recruitment and advertising process is to determine the prevailing wage for the offered position.
 This is the wage that the DOL has determined to be appropriate for this particular position in your geographic location.

-You must make sure that, if your job advertisements display the wage, it is not lower than the prevailing wage.
+You must ensure that if your job advertisements display the wage, it is not lower than the prevailing wage.
 This is especially important for the Notice of Filing, as you will see further on in this article.

 Employers are required to place a job order with the appropriate State Workforce Agency (SWA).
-It is important that this job order is placed with the state workforce agency that corresponds to the state in which the work will take place.
+This job order must be placed with the state workforce agency that corresponds to the state in which the work will take place.

 As with many of the documents related to the PERM ad requirements, we recommend you keep printed copies of the SWA’s job posting as part of your PERM labor process documents.

-If the position is in a rural area which does not have a Sunday edition, the employer should use the newspaper that has the widest circulation.
+If the position is in a rural area that does not have a Sunday edition, the employer should use the newspaper that has the widest circulation.

 Also known as a notice of filing (NOF), an internal job posting should be posted for 10 consecutive business days on your company’s physical premises.
 If it’s a union position, proper notice must be given to the representative.

 The NOF needs to include very specific language that alerts your current employees that you are in the process of obtaining a PERM Labor Certification.
-This must also give them the opportunity to submit documentary evidence that has a bearing on the application.
+This must also allow them to submit documentary evidence that has a bearing on the application.

 According to the regulations, it must contain the following information: